Daniil-Ru/fon4food/docs/index.md

 * ...develop the application with only the database running in Docker:

       docker-compose start database
-      # develop backend and frontend and run these components from your IDE
+      # develop and run both backend and frontend in your IDE
       docker-compose stop database

 * ...integration test the build products by running all three containers: